taecontrol/moonguard-docs/docs/configuration.md

 # Configuration

-If you need to modify the default configuration of MoonGuard, the configuration file can be published using:
+In case you need to customize the MoonGuard configuration, it can be published using:

 ```bash
 php artisan vendor:publish --tag="moonguard-config"
 ```

-The configuration file is on `config/moonguard.php` and can be customized to suit your needs, it is possible to modify **models**, **events**, **listeners** and **notifications**.
+The configuration file is located at `config/moonguard.php` and can be modified to suit your needs, it's possible to modify **models**, **events**, **listeners** and **notifications**.

 ```bash